PoCInnovation/Workshops/software/README.md

 ## 13 - [Introduction to Rust](./13.Rust)

 Discover Rust, a language that gives everyone the power to build reliable and efficient software.
-In this workshop, you will learn:
+You will learn :
  - The fundamentals of Rust
  - The standard Rust libraries
  - Data structures with Rust

 ## 14 - [Vercel, NextJS and Netlify](./14.Vercel)

-This workshop is a quick introduction to fast deployment with hosted website like [Netlify](https://www.netlify.com/) or [Vercel](https://vercel.com/).<br>
+This workshop is a quick introduction to fast deployment with hosted website like [Netlify](https://www.netlify.com/) or [Vercel](https://vercel.com/).
 You will :
 - Learn how you can deploy website without cost
 - Explore Vercel x NextJS potential